BrokasYT/seeker/README.md

 <p align="center"><img src="https://cdn.discordapp.com/attachments/803548343368286209/996050761433755658/68747470733a2f2f692e696d6775722e636f6d2f444970754e54492e6a7067_cleanup.jpg"></p>

 Concept behind Seeker is simple, just like we host phishing pages to get credentials why not host a fake page that requests your location like many popular location based websites.
-Read more on <a href="https://thewhiteh4t.github.io"> thewhiteh4t's Blog </a>.Seeker Hosts a fake website which asks for Location Permission and if the target allows it, we can get :
+Seeker Hosts a fake website which asks for Location Permission and if the target allows it, we can get :

 * Longitude
 * Latitude